formspree/blogophonic-hugo/README.md

 ### Contact Page

-The team at Formspree built this theme to help take the pain out of a functional contact form on a static website.
+This website comes with a Formspree form that's designed to work with a static website.
 You can use `hugo new` to create a new form in the `/form` directory or, just use the one already present in the site content.

 ```bash
 hugo new form/contact.md